YYYYYHC/CADTalk/README.md

 This file is to produce depth image for the program.
 The input is the working_dir and model_dir specified in the previous stage.
 Change the two paths in 2_get_depth.py

 The script requires blender to execute.
-Install (blender3.2)[https://download.blender.org/release/Blender3.2/] and run it with
+Install [blender3.2](https://download.blender.org/release/Blender3.2/) and run it with

     [path_to_blender3.2/blender] ./SPA/2_get_depth.blend --background --python ./SPA/2_get_depth.py

+**Notice :** Blender 4.x will produce low-contrast depth maps, that is because the background depth is considered in the 'normalize' node.

 You will find the depth image under working_dir with the name as depth0001.png